abhirockzz/oci-user-management-util/README.md

 - `cd oci-user-management-util/create-users-util`
 - `mvn clean install` - check `target` directory for presence of `create-users-1.0.jar`
 - enter configuration in `util.properties`
-- `java -jar target/create-users-1.0.jar util.properties`
+- `java -jar target/create-users-1.0.jar ../util.properties` (you can point to a different properties file as well)

 ## User deletion